Bennykillua/Getting-started-in-Technical-Writing/CONTRIBUTING.md

-# Code of Conduct and the Contributing Guidelines
+# Code of Conduct and Contributing Guidelines

 # Contributing